 Neurological diseases are estimated to impact 100 Million Americans every year, with health care costs estimated to reach $600 Billion a year by 2030.
-There is a lot of evidence that shows that CBD may protect brain cells from diseases like ALS, Alzheimer’s, and Huntington's, and potentially help these patients retain their quality of life and function longer.
+There is a lot of evidence that shows that CBD may protect brain cells from diseases like ALS, Alzheimer’s and Huntington's, and may potentially help these patients retain their quality of life and function longer.
 In fact, the United States government held a patent on cannabinoids as “neuroprotectants”.
 These chemicals in cannabis can disable certain things in the body, which can cause tissue damage that can make many health conditions worse, or even cause some disorders.

 How CBD May Help Manage Alzheimer's

 Alzheimer’s is the fastest growing degenerative neurological condition in the United States, impacting an estimated 5.8 million US citizens in 2019.
 Despite its high prevalence, treatments are limited to symptom management.
 In Alzheimer’s Disease, brain cells are damaged by buildup of plaques.
 When those tissues get damaged, the brain cells cannot communicate with one another as well, leading to symptoms like memory issues, dementia, and confusion.
 Modern research shows that cannabidiol, or CBD, may be particularly effective at protecting healthy brain cells from this type of damage.
 Animal studies have also demonstrated that CBD holds some promise for treating Alzheimer’s disease, especially when you used during the early stages of the disease.

 How CBD May Help Manage Huntington's Disease